-Additionally, there is a final reason one should read this book, more important than all others: she exquisitely demonstrates how this archaic literature prefigures Christ, showcasing his glorious work of forgiveness and grace through figural language in these stories (e.g., 104).
+10. She exquisitely and most importantly demonstrates how this archaic literature prefigures Christ, showcasing his glorious work of forgiveness and grace through figural language in these stories (e.g., 104).

 In our day, many officers in the church are still overly exercised and flirting with such minor topics as "the length of the days" expressed in Genesis, or how old the earth really is.
-But the fact of the matter is that the bastion of Reformed orthodoxy has been sieged by attacks on graver and more consequential topics, such as the historicity of Adam, let alone Abraham or the Exodus.3 Robinson's book is a breath of fresh air on Genesis and for us who are trying to reach a lost and decaying culture crying out for answers.
+But the fact of the matter is that the bastion of Reformed orthodoxy has been sieged by attacks on graver and more consequential topics, such as the historicity of Adam, let alone Abraham or the Exodus.
+Robinson's book is a breath of fresh air on Genesis and for us who are trying to reach a lost and decaying culture crying out for answers.

 The one area I wish she had discussed is the difficulty attached to considering the relationship of the Old Testament (Genesis in this case) to her ANE neighbors.
-This is an extremely complex task and involves risk, especially considering the antiquity of the data in question.4 Some grouping on a continuum along a spectrum, ranging from minimalist to maximalist, about influence and polemics regarding Genesis and contemporary myths would have been helpful.
+This is an extremely complex task and involves risk, especially considering the antiquity of the data in question.
+Some grouping on a continuum along a spectrum, ranging from minimalist to maximalist, about influence and polemics regarding Genesis and contemporary myths would have been helpful.
 I would consider Robinson a maximalist, in the sense that Genesis is indeed polemicizing against its neighbor's myths.
-But here, as an example, she could have employed the work of the great Harvard Semitic scholar W. L. Moran,5 who was convinced that Genesis 9:1ff. was a direct polemic or rejection of the Atra-Hasis epic, even though other scholars (Lambert and Millard) saw the differences between Atra-Hasis and the Genesis account as too great for any direct connection.6 For the record, Atra-Hasis is not a mere variant of the Gilgamesh epic, it is in this Akkadian work that we find the standard account of man's creation from the Babylonian sources.
+But here, as an example, she could have employed the work of the great Harvard Semitic scholar W. L. Moran, who was convinced that Genesis 9:1ff. was a direct polemic or rejection of the Atra-Hasis epic, even though other scholars (Lambert and Millard) saw the differences between Atra-Hasis and the Genesis account as too great for any direct connection.
+For the record, Atra-Hasis is not a mere variant of the Gilgamesh epic, it is in this Akkadian work that we find the standard account of man's creation from the Babylonian sources.
 Here I quibble, and it may sound to the reader like Chesterton's quip from another context, "The doctors disagree, as it is the business of doctors to do."